FRS 21 (IAS 10) Events after the Balance Sheet Date

 The FRS also requires that an entity shall not prepare its financial statements on a going concern basis if management determines after the balance sheet date that it intends to liquidate the entity or to cease trading or that it has no realistic alternative but to do so.

-FRS 21 supersedes the existing UK accounting requirements in this area which were set out in SSAP 17 ‘Accounting for post balance sheet events'.
+FRS 21 superseded the previous UK accounting requirements in this area which were set out in SSAP 17 ‘Accounting for post balance sheet events'.